gitter-badger/CLOUD-ATLAS/README.md

 * Editor: [VSCode](https://code.visualstudio.com/)
 * Terminal: [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701?activetab=pivot:overviewtab) or [hyper](https://hyper.is/)

 ### Development

 Run `npm install` and then run `npm run dev`, the starter should open in your default browser.
 From here you can start developing, your changes will be rebuilt and reloaded in the browser as you develop.

 ### Building for Production

 Run `npm run build`, the `dist/` folder will contain your built PWA.
 The production build will also generate a pre-caching service worker using [Workbox](https://developers.google.com/web/tools/workbox/modules/workbox-precaching).

 ## Deployment and Packaging

-### Deployment
+### Front-end Deployment

 Once your PWA is ready to deploy you can deploy/host it anywhere.

-We recommend Cloudflare.com (0€ Basic plan, unlimited pages, unlimited bandwidth and 500 deploys a month) Your static, but API refreshed app, will be deployed to 200 servers worldwide, loading your app in an average of 1.8 sec in every corner around the globe.
+We recommend Cloudflare.com (0€ Basic plan, unlimited pages, unlimited bandwidth and 500 deploys a month)

+Your static, but API refreshed app, will be deployed to 200 servers worldwide, loading your app in an average of 1.8 sec in every corner around the globe.
 From Metropole to jungle village...

-Your API is the only bottleneck, but thats awesome, since we've eliminated everything else, with dropping our app to Cloudflare.
+Your API is pretty much the only bottleneck!
+But that's awesome, since we've eliminated every other administrational burden, with just dropping our app to Cloudflare.

+Cloudflare are able to catch spikes in traffic with ease.
-Without Cloudflare, you would have to pay server traffic every time a user visits your app and had to pay after reaching the limits.
+Without Cloudflare, you would have to pay server traffic every time a user visits your app/page or downloads or updates the app.

-Later, the PWA even saves Cloudflare some traffic, but we are able to catch spikes in traffic with ease.
+If the free tier of most as-a-service/api providers is used up, many developers regret some of their decisions due to the complexity of the huge amount of connected environments that developers in the pre-Jamstack time were facing.

+Now it's reduced to only a front-end in the framework/language you prefer, and an API back-end that is also replaceable.

+### Back-end Deployment

-We recommend Digitalocean STRAPI Basic Droplet: 2 Cpu, 2 GB Ram, 2 Terabyte Traffic included (thats 2 billion API requests) for 10$ a month.
+We recommend Digitalocean's STRAPI Basic Droplet: 2 CPU, 2 GB RAM, 2 Terabyte traffic included (est. 2 billion API requests) for 10$ a month.
-Another Terabyte comes for another cheap 10$.
+Another Terabyte comes for another cheap 10$. (est. 1 billion API requests)

-From there, you growing bigger and bigger, your one and only task is "only" scaling your API.
-Thats it.
+From there, if you are growing bigger and bigger, your one and only task is "only" scaling your API server.
+That's it.
 All the other stuff, thats usually connected with running an app or even a platform, is done.

-You can focus on design and code and nothing else. (...and API scaling...)
+You can focus on design and code and nothing else. (...and API server scaling...)

 Cheers.

 ### Packaging

 Many app stores, including the Microsoft Store and the Google Play Store support PWAs.
 To package your PWA for deployment to these app stores head back to https://pwabuilder.com/, put in your URL and hit `Build My PWA`.

 ## Dual Screen support

 The default layout of this starter is dual screen friendly.
 We do this [here](https://github.com/pwa-builder/pwa-starter/blob/master/src/script/pages/app-home.ts#L41) by using the [CSS Spanning API](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/master/Foldables/explainer.md#proposal-css-primitives-for-building-dual-screen-layouts) to adjust the layout when the app is spanned on a dual screen device.
 As you start to build your PWA you can use these CSS features to ensure that your PWA looks good in all of the [dual screen postures](https://docs.microsoft.com/en-us/dual-screen/introduction#dual-screen-overview).
 For more info on developing PWAs for dual screen devices you can check out the [Microsoft docs here](https://docs.microsoft.com/en-us/dual-screen/cross-platform/#build-web-experiences).

-## Addons

-### Authentication

-For Authentication you can use the [PWABuilder pwa-auth](https://github.com/pwa-builder/pwa-auth) web component.
-This component lets your users sign-in/sign-up using their Google, Apple, or Facebook account.
-Your app receives their email address, name, and profile picture.
-Built with ❤ by the PWABuilder team.

-😎 Bonus: It's super lightweight, pulling in the authentication libraries only when the user tries to sign-in with one.

-😎😎 Double bonus: It uses the new [Credential Management APIs](https://developers.google.com/web/fundamentals/security/credential-management) to speed through sign-ins without bulky pop-ups or redirects.

 ## Folder Structure